MAIN SECTIONS

 Crows are regarded less favourably.
 Chinese has a number of expressions relating to crows, of varying degrees of currency:

-天下的烏鴉一般黑 tiānxià de wūyā yībān hēi 'all crows in the world are black' -- Evil people do will always do evil deeds.
+天下的乌鸦一般黑 tiānxià de wūyā yībān hēi 'all crows in the world are black' -- Evil people are evil wherever you find them.

 Species names